gsamokovarov/rspec-xunit/README.md

-The RSpec you know and love, without the BDD nonsense.
+The RSpec you know and love with xUnit syntax.

 ## BDD